scarpazza/dot-emacs/README.md

   [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) people love,
   it hardly makes sense to keep these bindings in place.
 I reclaim them.
   In the specific case of `C-v`, I go back to CUA land, making it another paste (`yank`).

+### Helm key bindings

+* If you use emacs the same way I do, you might frequently find yourself with a lot of buffers which accumulated over time, and you no longer want.
+  I frequently want to declutter them, and I want to do it quickly.
+  To that goal, I bind the `delete` key so that it kills buffers in `helm-mini`.
+  I do so for both the PC and MacOS keys labeled "delete" or "Del", even if they normally perform different functions (on a Mac, the key labeled delete is really a backspace).

 Calendar